Working with Patches

 gbp pq import

-then the newly created branch will be called patch-queue/debian/sid.
+then the newly created branch will be called patch-queue/debian/latest.

 On the patch-queue branch you can work on the commits using familiar Git™ commands (rebase, commit --amend, etc).
 When done, gbp pq will be used to turn the commits on the patch-queue branch into patch in debian/patches/ files again.